tylerharter/cs320/s21/final/README.md

 * Apr 18: add link to upload .ipynb too
 * Apr 27: added option 5 for figure 2 below
+* Apr 30: clustered box-and-whisker plots (though not covered in 320) can count for figure 1

 ## Specifications